Choosing a hitch lock

 As I have mentioned the marketplace is full hitch locks at various price points, so below are a few items to check when choosing a hitch lock.

-- Look for official test approval.
-Either SCM Approved, or Sold Secure.
-Both are industry recognised testing facilities that test and grade security devices.
+- Look for official test approval like Sold Secure, which is an industry recognised testing facilities that test and grade security devices.

 - Check that your caravan insurer recognises the hitch lock make and manufacturer.
 In some instances, insurance companies may offer a discount on your premium if a specific hitch lock is fitted.